Shandin17/fastify-pg-template/README.md

-Template of the `Fastify` pure javascript project with `Postgres` and schema migrations.
-(No ORM)
+Template of the `Fastify` pure javascript project with `Postgres` and schema migrations

-> Size of the project with node_nodules is 116 MB
+> Code size with node_modules: 116 MB